-Heroin detox medications work to help relieve the symptoms of withdrawal so that a person can avoid relapsing in order to feel better.
-There are currently four different heroin detox medications used in rehab facilities today, each with their own pros and cons.
+Heroin detox medications work to help relieve the symptoms of withdrawal.
+A person who experiences reduced withdrawal symptoms is more likely to complete detox.
+There are currently four different heroin detox medications used in rehab facilities today.
 These include:

-Much like methadone, buprenorphine is a type of opioid, though it is not as potent.
-It also helps prevent withdrawal symptoms, and can be used as a long-term solution to help prevent relapse.
-People who take buprenorphine as a heroin detox medication will have to be weaned off of it over time in order to prevent relapse.
+Like methadone, buprenorphine is an opioid that is not as potent.
+It produces low to moderate feelings of euphoria, which tricks the brain into thinking it has used heroin.
+This effect helps prevent withdrawal symptoms and can be used as a long-term solution to help prevent relapse.
+People who take buprenorphine as a heroin detox medication will eventually need medical supervision to taper off the usage of the drug.

 Another option for heroin detox medications is naltrexone.
-This medication works to reduce heroin cravings by blocking the opioid receptors in your brain.
-This means that, if you do relapse and take heroin, you will not get high.
-You will, however, experience withdrawal symptoms for a short period of time, which can help people from relapsing.
-And unlike methadone and buprenorphine, naltrexone does not carry a risk of dependency.
-It is best suited to people who have not been to heroin detox before.
+This medication reduces heroin cravings by blocking the opioid receptors in the brain.
+Therefore, if a person does use heroin again, naltrexone blocks the ability for them to get high.
+They will experience withdrawal symptoms for a short period, which can help keep them from using heroin again.
+Naltrexone does not carry a risk of dependency and is best suited for people who have not been to heroin detox before.